tdavidcl/ndspmhd-examples/HYDRO/test5-1Dblastwave/README-blast1D.txt

-- The strong blast also starts to show up some differences between evolving the total energy equation and the thermal energy equation, so try a run evolving the total energy:
- 3 1.000                            ! type of energy equation, polyk(for iener=0)
+- The strong blast also starts to show up some differences between evolving the total energy equation and the thermal energy equation, so try a run evolving the total energy: iener =           3    ! type of energy equation

  (this shows a minor improvement around the pressure "blip" at the contact discontinuity)